openpnp/openpnp/Motion-Controllers.md

 * **Re-Arm**: http://www.panucatt.com/default.asp
     Panucatt Devices also sells the Re-Arm, which is a Smoothie based board in the form factor of an Arduino Mega.
 This allows it to be used with existing RAMPS 1.4 boards which are common in the 3D printer world.

-Note that MKS Smoothie clones are **not recommended**.
+**⚠ WARNING ⚠** do not buy the illegitimate clones of the Smoothieboard that are typically offered in Chinese online-shops.
+These are known to violate Open Source licenses and brand names, they use inferior/sub-spec and counterfeit components, inadequate copper layers etc. They are known to fail with OpenPnP. **We will not provide support for these boards.** See the discussions [here](https://groups.google.com/g/openpnp/c/rdAXltRoSdc/m/lPNkWLX4BQAJ) and [here](https://groups.google.com/g/openpnp/c/4LswIzPOfpU/m/gopdUoiPAAAJ).

 See [this FAQ](http://smoothieware.org/troubleshooting#what-is-wrong-with-mks) for more information on why.

 ### Using with a Peter's Head and Advanced Motion Control